davidmartinrius/speech-dataset-generator/README.md

 runpod is a cloud GPU on demand.
 It has a good integration with python and docker.
 Also it has an affordable pricing.

 - [ ] Explain how to create a storage in runpod
-- [ ] Create a base installation to the storage with a Pod
+- [ ] Create a base install to the storage with a Pod
 - [ ] Launch a serverless instance with a Docker instance of this project
 - [ ] Call the serverless custom API endpoints to upload files, download generated datasets, convert datasets to other types of datasets, etc